Tashkurgan: Ancient and pre-modern history

 The Buddhist monk Xuanzang passed through Tashkurgan around 649 CE, on his way to Khotan from Badakhshan, as did Song Yun around 500 CE.
-When Aurel Stein passed through the town in the early twentieth century he was pleased to find that Tashkurgan matched the descriptions left by those travellers: discussing Qiepantuo, Xuanzang recorded (in Samuel Beal's translation), "This country is about 200 li in circuit; the capital rests on a great rocky crag of the mountain, and is backed by the river Śitâ.
+When British archaeologist Aurel Stein passed through the town in the early twentieth century he was pleased to find that Tashkurgan matched the descriptions left by those travellers: discussing Qiepantuo, Xuanzang recorded (in Samuel Beal's translation): "This country is about 200 li in circuit; the capital rests on a great rocky crag of the mountain, and is backed by the river Śitâ.
 It is about 20 li in circuit."
 Xuanzang's discussion of Qiepantuo in book twelve of Great Tang Records on the Western Regions recounts a tale which might explain the name of Princess Castle, a tourist attraction near Tashkurgan: A Han Chinese princess on her way to marry a Persian king is placed on a high rock for safety during local unrest.
 She becomes pregnant from a mysterious stranger, ultimately giving birth to a powerful king and founding the royal line ruling at the time of Xuanzang's visit.
 Stein records a version of this, current at the time of his visit, in which the princess is the daughter of the Persian king Naushīrvān.
 The Princess Castle is believed to be located 70 km south of the town near Chalachigu Valley.

-Aurel Stein argued that, judging from the topography and remains found around Tashkurgan, the fort and associated settlements had clearly been central to the broader Sarikol area, controlling routes from the Oxus to the oases of southern Turkestan.
+Stein argued that, judging from the topography and remains found around Tashkurgan, the fort and associated settlements had clearly been central to the broader Sarikol area, controlling routes from the Oxus to the oases of southern Turkestan.

 Xuanzang describes a substantial Buddhist site with tall towers, leading Stein to speculate as to whether the pilgrimage site dedicated to Shāh Auliya, several hundred yards to the northeast of the town site, and in use at the time of his visit, might have seen continuous but changing local use as a holy site down the centuries.

-The region became under Qing dynasty rule when Chinese claimed suzerainty over the region.

-Post-1900s
+Modern history

-During the Ili Rebellion from 1944 to 1949, Uyghur forces slaughtered the livestock of the Tajiks as they advanced south.
+During the Ili Rebellion from 1944 to 1949, Uyghur forces slaughtered the livestock of Tajiks as they advanced south.

 In 1959, Tashkurgan Commune (塔什库尔干公社) was established.

 In 1984, Tashkurgan Commune became Tashkurgan Town.

 A number of residential communities have been added to and removed from Tashkurgan for census purposes.
-In 2010-11, the residential communities of Bulakegale (布拉克尕勒社区) and Xudong (旭东社区) were added to the town and Kuonabazha (阔纳巴扎社区) and Yingshahai'er (英沙海尔社区) were removed.
-In 2016-7, the residential community Xingfu (幸福社区) was added to the town.
-In 2017-8, the residential community Hongqi (红旗社区) was added to the town.
-In 2018-9, the residential community Shajilin (沙棘林社区) was added to the town.
+In 2010–2011, the residential communities of Bulakegale (布拉克尕勒社区) and Xudong (旭东社区) were added to the town and Kuonabazha (阔纳巴扎社区) and Yingshahai'er (英沙海尔社区) were removed.
+In 2016–2017, the residential community Xingfu (幸福社区) was added to the town.
+In 2017–2018, the residential community Hongqi (红旗社区) was added to the town.
+In 2018–2019, the residential community Shajilin (沙棘林社区) was added to the town.